salavala/CosmosDBForMultitenantApplications/README.md

 ## Challenge-2: Load data in Azure Storage Account

+Download the sample test data from the repo data folder to your laptop folder

+Select the Storage Account Service from the Resource group Overview screen (above screen)

 ## Challenge-3: Design Cosmos DB Account to serve small, medium and large customers